 The Abortion Pill

-If you have an appointment already scheduled for Medication Abortion at Northland Family Planning, please click here for your pre-appointment instructions, paperwork, and videos.
+If you have an appointment already scheduled for Medical Abortion at Northland Family Planning, please click here for your pre-appointment instructions, paperwork, and videos.
 Completing this information will significantly reduce your wait time in the clinic.
 Homecare Packet can also be found here.
+If you are scheduled for a surgical abortion, that paperwork is different and can be found here.

 The Abortion Pill…in the Comfort and Privacy of Your Own Home